github/codeql-coding-standards/c/cert/src/rules/DCL30-C/AppropriateStorageDurationsStackAdressEscape.md

 ## Implementation notes

-The rule checks specifically for pointers to objects with automatic storage duration with respect to the following cases: returned by functions, assigned to function output parameters and assigned to static storage duration variables.
+The rule checks specifically for pointers to objects with automatic storage duration that are assigned to static storage duration variables.

 ## References